nespresso/ntaf/README.md

 1. Create a new folder <AUTOMATED_TESTS> in your project to host your automated tests.
 2. Create a new NPM project by executing `npm init`.
 More information about the different options [here](https://docs.npmjs.com/getting-started/using-a-package.json).
 3. Install NTAF package by running the following command from <AUTOMATED_TESTS>: `npm install --save ntaf`.
 It creates a `node_modules` directory containing all the dependencies needed to run the project.
 4. From <AUTOMATED_TESTS>, run `npx ntaf install` to generate the skeleton of your test project.
+If you'd like to fill your skeleton with demo files, run `npx ntaf install -demo` instead.

 ### Behind a Proxy
 Set the configuration of your proxy by editing the `.npmrc` file in your home directory: